harryg02/Kosmos-Booking-Calendar-Frontend/README.md

 ### 1. Header/Footer Code

-Copy and paste contents from kosmosWebsiteScript.html in Webflow **Project Settings > Custom Code > Head Code / Footer Code**.
+Copy and paste contents from kosmosWebsiteScript.html in Webflow **Project Settings > Custom Code > Head Code or Footer Code**.
 This code handles all the custom styling for the Flatpickr calendar, including selected states, range highlighting, loading indicators, and responsiveness.

-### 3. Webflow Designer Setup
+### 2. Webflow Designer Setup

 *   **Modal Pop-ups:** Create modal/pop-up elements for each villa's calendar.
 *   **Trigger Buttons:** Ensure the "Book" buttons for each villa have the specific IDs used in the `DOMContentLoaded` event listener (e.g., `Book-Galaxy-Villa`, `Book-Stargazing-Villa`).